 If you are a business owner, note that there are also business cards with and without annual fees.
 You can learn more in our best small business credit cards post.

 Should I close a credit card with an annual fee?

 It makes sense to close a credit card with an annual fee if the costs are higher than the ongoing benefits.
-For example, the Platinum Card with American Express has a $550 annual fee and lots of air travel benefits.
+For example, The Platinum Card® from American Express has a $695 annual fee (See Rates & Fees) and lots of air travel benefits.
 But if you never fly, you can close that account and put your money to better use.